delabassee/java-lab/lab7-record.md

 }
 ```

-3. Adapt the the`getAll` method to create, using the Streams API, a list of SpeakerSummary instead of a list of Speaker.
+3. Adapt the the `getAll` method to create, using the Streams API, a list of `SpeakerSummary` instead of a list of `Speaker`.

 ```